DigitalPublishingToolkit/Money-Lab-Reader/docs/3_2-Weber.md

 ## What Does Complementarity Mean?

-Today, cash consisting of notes and coins is issued exclusively by the state and its central bank in most currency areas.
+Today cash, consisting of notes and coins, is issued exclusively by the state and its central bank in most currency areas.
 Banks issue checkable deposits that serve as means of payment in everyday economic transactions and are subject to state regulation and supervision.